-MCSO Administrative Broadcast 22-68, published July 12, 2022, announced a reminder to Administrative Broadcasts 2250 and 2261 regarding the directive to complete a 2022 CPP Fair and Impartial Decision-Making Roll Call Briefing.
-This announcement was specific to all sworn Supervisors and all Supervisors who supervise Deputies, Reserve Deputies, and Deputy Services Aides (DSAs).
+MCSO Administrative Broadcast 23-24, published April 1, 2023, announced the directive to complete Briefing 4 of 8 - April 2023 CPP Fair and Impartial Decision-Making Roll Call Briefing requiring video viewing and Employee Acknowledgement.
+This announcement was specific to all sworn supervisors and all supervisors who supervise deputies, reserve deputies, and Deputy Services Aides (DSAs).

-MCSO Administrative Broadcast 22-74, published August 01, 2022, announced a FINAL reminder to Administrative Broadcasts 2250, 2261, and 2268 regarding the directive to complete a 2022 CPP Fair and Impartial Decision-Making Roll Call Briefing.
-This announcement was specific to all sworn Supervisors and all Supervisors who supervise Deputies, reserve Deputies, and DSAs.
+MCSO Administrative Broadcast 23-33, published April 26, 2023, announced an extension to the directive to complete Briefing 4 of 8 - April 2023 CPP Fair and Impartial Decision-Making Roll Call Briefing requiring video viewing and employee acknowledgement.
+This announcement was specific to all sworn supervisors and all supervisors who supervise deputies, reserve deputies, and Deputy Services Aides (DSAs).